Wondering how to choose the best yogurt to buy at the store? This yogurt guide will help break it down by nutrition, cost, and flavor factors.

 You’re in this aisle for probiotics, and you’ll pay anything.
 Any questions?

 Made by GT Living Foods, the same people behind the popular kombucha, CocoYo is a living, (breathing?) yogurt made from coconut milk.
 The California company says the coconut meat comes all the way from Thailand.

 Its protein and sugar counts are both low—one gram each in the pure variety.
 The real story here are the probiotics.
 Within the confines of some jars, there can be upward of a trillion.
 Serving sizes are small, but pack a punch.
 You can get 25 billion probiotics per spoonful.
 For that reason, a jar of CocoYo can cost you upward of $25.

-Cocoyo Raspberry Living Coconut Yogurt, $5.15 at Instacart
+Cocoyo Raspberry Living Coconut Yogurt, price & availability varies from Instacart

-Related Reading: Is Coconut Yogurt Really Good for You?
+Related Reading: Is Coconut Milk Yogurt Really Good for You?